drielnox/forum/README.md

 A web-based forum application.

-Designed using ASP.NET4.0 and C# language.
+Designed using ASP.NET4.0 and C# language (Visual Studio 2010).
 MySQL5.2 Database server runs as the backend data manager.

 ## Basic Features